-Video-assisted Thoracoscopic Surgery (VATS) - Lobectomy is a minimally invasive thoracic surgery performed with a thoracoscope, using small incisions and special instruments to minimize trauma.
+Video-assisted Thoracic Surgery (VATS) - Wedge Excision of Lung is a minimally invasive thoracic surgery performed with a thoracoscope, using small incisions and special instruments to minimize trauma.
+A wedge excision is the surgical removal of a wedge-shaped portion of tissue from the lung(s).
 The right lung has three lobes and the left lung has two lobes.
-Lobectomy is the removal of one or more lobes of the lung.
-It is useful to treat various benign and malignant lung diseases and is recommended as the first option in early-stage lung cancer.
+Wedge excision refers to the removal of an area of lung smaller than a lobe.
+This is typically performed for the diagnosis or treatment of early-stage cancer.